 This particular issue can also be related to a certain privacy setting of the person that is hosting the group call.
 To test this theory, see if the person that initiated the group call has added you to their contact list.
 If you aren’t in their contact list, ask them to add you manually and invite you again.
 They can do this easily by visiting your profile page and clicking on Add to Contacts.

 If the issue was indeed related to a privacy setting on their part, adding you as a contact should automatically resolve the issue and you should be able to participate in the group call normally.

-If Method 2 didn’t help you join the group call, let’s try acting as the host and see if you’re able to remain the group call.
-Some people reported that even though they couldn’t join an active group call, they could talk to multiple persons by creating the group call themselves.
+If Method 2 didn’t help you join the group call, let’s try having you act as the host to see if you’re able to stay in the group call.
+Some people have reported that, even though they were unable to join an active group call, they were able to speak with multiple people by creating the group call themselves.

 This will not enable you to join a group call, but you’ll at least be able to communicate with multiple participants until Microsoft decides to fix this problem for everyone.
 To do this, go to Contacts and select Create New Group.

 Then, hit the Add people icon and add all the people that you want participating in the group call.
 Once all the participants have been added to the group, click the Call Group icon to initiate a group call.